 In Hong Kong, the GHG emission is not significant as it involves normal electricity usage in office operation and fuel usage in passenger car only.
-For GHG Scope 3 of GHG emission, the amount of emission increased significantly because more field staff worked at the project site to support resumption of production in the West Ells project, and most of them commute by air.
+For GHG Scope 3 of GHG emission, the amount of emission decreased because less field staff worked at the project site, and therefore less staff commute by air.